OmkarGhadge/movie_recc_streamlit/README.md

 ### Streamlit App
 - Contains filtering by genres, top rated, most popular and recommends movies with plot and poster.
 - ```app.py``` contains the code for this streamlit application.
+- Used the TMDb API to extract information about the movie along with the movie poster.

 ### Heroku deployment
 - Deployed at https://movie-recc-st-app.herokuapp.com/ on Heroku.